 2. Demand-Limit Levels.
 Demand time periods shall be set up as per utility rate schedule.
 For each on-peak or partial-peak period, three demand limits can be defined.
 When the measured demand exceeds the limit, the demand-limit level switch for that level shall be set; when demand is less than 10% below the limit for a minimum of 15 minutes, and the time is no longer within the on-peak or partial-peak window, the switch shall be reset.
 These levels are used at the zone level (see Sections 5.3.2.6 and 5.3.2.7) to shed demand.

 3. Utility Demand Limiting.
-The Utility Company shall send the building automation system a demand limiting request via a network connection to limit building demand during peak periods as required per California Title 24.
+The Utility Company shall send the building automation system a demand limiting request via a network connection to limit building demand during peak periods.
 The demand limit level request sent by the Utility Company shall be used at the zone level (see Sections 5.3.2.6 and 5.3.2.7) to shed demand.

 An override for critical zones such as data centers or equipment rooms should be provided through the graphical user interface (GUI).
 This override feature should require some level of supervision so that all zones do not declare themselves critical.